Los Angeles Motorcycle Accident Lawyer

 On the other hand, California is the only state where “lane-splitting” is legal.
 Lane splitting is when a motorcycle rider goes between two lanes of traffic moving in the same direction, whether the cars are stopped or moving.
 After much debate, California passed AB-51 in 2016, which legalized the practice of lane-splitting.

 Lane-splitting reduces traffic commutes for motorcycle riders and overall traffic congestion.
-Though helpful in reducing traffic congestion, lane-splitting at high speeds can be extremely dangerous and has led to numerous motorcycle crashes by inattentive drivers.
+Though helpful in reducing traffic congestion, lane-splitting at high speeds can be extremely dangerous and has led to numerous motorcycle crashes by inattentive drivers or distracted driving.
 The common problem is, they fail to check their mirror for motorcycle riders before changing lanes.

 In California motorcycle accident cases, the motorcycle rider, or the heirs of a cyclist involved in a wrongful death action, can sue for damages against any at-fault party.
 At-fault parties include cities and municipalities who have neglected to properly indicate road construction or other dangerous conditions of public property (lack of necessary traffic signals, inadequate lighting, missing guardrails, potholes, etc.).